-WYOld West Brewing Company is a neighborhood brewpub and sports bar in Powell, where you can rub shoulders with locals, order a pint made by master craftsmen, watch the game and unwind after a day of adventure in the wilds of northwest Wyoming.
+WYOld West Brewing Company is a neighborhood brewpub and sports bar in Powell.
+It’s the place where you can unwind after a day of adventure in the wilds of northwest Wyoming.

 Lander Brewing Company

 Stop by Lander Brewing Company to taste hops with history.
-Its origins date to the late 1800s, and, since ceasing production during Prohibition, has reopened and undergone a makeover complete with new fermenting equipment.
+Its begging dates back to the late 1800s.
+Since ceasing production during Prohibition, has reopened and undergone a makeover complete with new fermenting equipment.
 Try one of Lander’s favorite brews such as Rock Chuck Rye or Jack Mormon Pale, or check out the ever-changing roster of seasonals on tap.

 Black Tooth Brewing Co.

 Black Tooth Brewing Co. invites visitors to “Drink the West” at its Sheridan taproom, located near the heart of the Bighorn Mountains.
 Black Tooth was founded in 2010 and has thrived since, opening a multi-million-dollar production facility in 2015 that testifies to the popularity of beers such as its Wagon Box Wheat, Hot Streak IPA and Bomber Mountain Amber.
 This brewery embodies Wyoming’s fighting spirit.